Are you a mathematically minded person and possess good analytical abilities?

 4. What Skills Do You Need To Become An Actuary?

-Every career requires some basic skills to perform the job, Actuary is no different.
+Every career requires some basic skills to perform the job, and the actuary is no different.

-To thrive in this demanding profession, the following skills are recommended:
+To thrive in this demanding profession, you need the following skills:

 Enjoy solving problems

 Good Advising skills

 Able to manage large data streams to determine trends

 Expertise in regulatory issues, risk and compliance, and policymaking,

 Superior Estimation and Analytical skills